-The Rolex Deep Sea Special watch that accompanied the Trieste to a historic descent of 10,916 (35,800 feet) in the Mariana trench about 52 years back, created quite a stir among watch connoisseurs.
+The Rolex Deep Sea Special watch that accompanied the Trieste to a historic descent of 10,916 (35,800 feet) in the Mariana trench about 52 years back created quite a stir among watch connoisseurs.
 Rolex is all set to revive that glory by designing the Deepsea Challenger that goes even deeper than its former counterpart.
-The magnificent watch is appointed for a special challenge- that of accompanying National Geographic explorer-in-residence James Cameron as part of the expedition.
-The Deepsea Challenger is designed to go a mammoth 12,000 meters/ 39,370 feet below sea level for which the watchmaker has given it a massive thickness to the case.
+The magnificent watch is appointed for a special challenge- accompanying National Geographic explorer-in-residence James Cameron as part of the expedition.
+The Deepsea Challenger is designed to go a mammoth 12,000 meters/ 39,370 feet below sea level, for which the watchmaker has given it a massive thickness to the case.

 The 51.4mm stainless steel case (28.5mm thick) runs on a Calibre 3135 movement boasts of elements such as 5.3mm screw down, grade 5 titanium caseback, 14.3mm sapphire crystal, Triplock crown, Chromalight lume and Cerachrom ceramic bezel insert with numerals coated in Platinum.
 I would be ecstatic to get one look at this watch!